ulflor/wavepacket/doc/demos/schroedinger_cat.md

     plt.plot(grid.dofs[0].dvr_points, wp.grid.dvr_density(psi))
 ```

 We can equally use a density operator description.
-For that, we have to setup the initial state as an operator.
+For that, we have to set up the initial state as an operator.
 Also, the equations are motion are now governed by a Liouvillian.

 Besides these unavoidable changes, the interface works the same